 Often small and shallow, chips or nicks are irregular openings typically located on the girdle edge.

 So, there’s a brief look at inclusions.
 Keep in mind that any diamond graded VS or higher is likely to be eye clean, and that the clarity-impacting inclusions on all the diamonds we sell are clearly disclosed on an unbiased grading certificate from the Gemological Institute of America (GIA).
-If you ever have any questions or concerns about the diamond you’re considering, don’t hesitate to connect with our Diamond and Jewelry Consultants, who are available 24/7 to answer your questions.
+If you ever have any questions or concerns about the diamond you’re considering, don’t hesitate to connect with our diamond and jewelry experts, who are available 24/7 to answer your questions.